Contact us

 Changes in mood and personality

-A person may become low in mood and easily get upset, sometimes aggressive about even the smallest things.
-They may withdraw from work and/ or social activities and be less engaged with family and friends.
+A person may become low in mood and easily irritated.
+They may withdraw from work and/or social activities and be less engaged with family and friends.
 They may also struggle with motivation.

 Visual problems